Rasalas/easycrypt/README.md

-# EasyEncrypt
+# EasyCrypt
-EasyEncrypt helps to easily encrypt data with a simple passphrase.
+EasyCrypt helps to easily encrypt data with a simple passphrase.

 ## What is it for?
 It encrypts array data or strings that you might want to append to your URL as GET data.
 Or maybe you want to put it in a hidden input.
 All yours to decide.